chickenT1000/Symulacja3/SPECIFICATION.md

 3. M-01 continuously computes solution concentration and temperature.
 4. When target conditions are reached, pump P-02 sends the mixture to reactor R-01.
 5. Reaction in R-01 increases pressure; if it exceeds 3 bar, PSV-01 opens and the CO₂ flow rate is calculated and displayed.
+   (Pressure comparison is done on a gauge basis.)

 ---